dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- Input: CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **Input: CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Select type of LULC data to be used: Select the type of LULC data (i.e., either global raster, national raster or national vector).
+- **Select type of LULC data to be used**: Select the type of LULC data (i.e., either global raster, national raster or national vector).

-- Select input landuse landcover dataset: Set the path to the LULC data file.
+- **Select input landuse landcover dataset**: Set the path to the LULC data file.

-- Enter year of landcover: Enter the year of the LULC data being used.
+- **Enter year of landcover**: Enter the year of the LULC data being used.

-- Field containing landcover values: If your LULC data is in vector format, enter the name of the field containing landcover values.
+- **Field containing landcover values**: If your LULC data is in vector format, enter the name of the field containing landcover values.

-- Input: output resolution: If your LULC data is in vector format, enter the output resolution in metres.
+- **Input: output resolution**: If your LULC data is in vector format, enter the output resolution in metres.

-- LULC crosswalk to SEEA classes: You can either upload of a crosswalk text file or enter the crosswalk details directly in this box with the input LULC types on the left and the UN-SEEA reclass values on the right.
+- **LULC crosswalk to SEEA classes**: You can either upload of a crosswalk text file or enter the crosswalk details directly in this box with the input LULC types on the left and the UN-SEEA reclass values on the right.

-- Input: Target CRS (i.e. Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
+- **Input: Target CRS** (i.e. Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
 This should be an equal area projection relevant to the country being processed.

-- Input layer style for LULC: Set the path to the layer style file for this dataset.
+- **Input layer style for LULC**: Set the path to the layer style file for this dataset.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Input NoData value: Set this as 999.
+- **Input NoData value**: Set this as 999.

 **Click Run.**